lingyingy9447/sep11-freedom-project/entries/entry03.md

 * Example above will go to the scene lost and display the score in the position stated if the player did not destroy the enemy by jumping

 #### What I plan on learning next about my tool
 I personally think that I learn basically everything needed to create a platformer game for my freedom project.
 Therefore, my next step would be creating a mini platformer game that will use the concepts I learned from the past few months of tinkering with Kaboom.
+I also plan on learning about `loadSound` which can be used to incorprate game sounds into the game

 [Previous](entry02.md) | [Next](entry04.md)